NHSDigital/nhs-login-help-centre/src/recordvideo.md

 To record a good short video, make sure:

-- your entire face is visible
 - you face the camera directly
-- your face is not covered by a hat or glasses
+- your face is clear and not covered, for example by a hat or glasses
+- the video is not too light or dark

-You will be asked to repeat 4 randomly generated numbers.
-You can say the numbers out loud or write them down and show them.
+Before you record your video, we will show you 4 numbers.
+You will be asked to tell us what the 4 numbers are.
+To do this you can say the 4 numbers, sign the numbers using British Sign Language, or write the numbers down and show them instead.

+If you ask someone to help you, make sure only your face is in the video.
+Only you can tell us what the numbers are.

+### Say the numbers

 If you say the numbers, make sure your voice is loud and clear.
+It may help to write the numbers down first in case you forget them.

+### Write the numbers and show them

-If you write the numbers down, make sure they are clear and the paper is not held in front of your face.
+If you write the numbers, make sure they are clear and the paper is not held in front of your face.
+You should use a thick pen to write down the numbers.

+It may be easier to show the numbers before or after you look directly at the camera.
+We cannot approve you if we cannot see your face clearly in the video.

+### Sign the numbers using British Sign Language

+If you sign the numbers, make sure your whole hand is visible and facing the camera.
+It may be easier to sign the numbers before or after you look directly at the camera.

+This is so we can get a clear view of both your face and hands.
+We cannot approve you if we cannot see your face clearly in the video.

 ---